China weighs on French wine and spirits exports

-PARIS (Reuters) - A decline in French wines and spirits exports worsened last year as China’s clampdown on extravagant spending capped demand for pricy cognacs and Bordeaux wines, but producers said they banked on a weak euro to help stabilize exports this year.
+PARIS, Feb 11 (Reuters) - A decline in French wines and spirits exports worsened last year as China’s clampdown on extravagant spending capped demand for pricy cognacs and Bordeaux wines.

 Shipments of French wines and spirits abroad fell 2.8 percent to 10.8 billion euros in 2014, hurt by a 17.4 percent fall in sales to China, the sector’s federation FEVS said on Wednesday.